insanum/gcalcli/docs/README.md

 ### Configuration

-gcalcli supports some configuration options in a config.toml file under your platform's standard config directory path (see `gcalcli --help` for exact path on your system).
+gcalcli supports some configuration options in a config.toml file under your platform's standard config directory path.
+Edit it with `gcalcli config edit`.

 Example: